 Get the facts about divorce before it's too late.
-Comprehensive information to help you navigate the issues of your divorce and control the outcome.
+Divorce 101 provides the comprehensive information you need to navigate the issues of your divorce and control the outcome.

 Brette McWhorter Sember, a retired divorce attorney and mediator, helps guide you through the divorce process, giving you the tools to help you create a complete, accessible record of everything you will need to prepare for divorce, as well track alimony child support, and more after the divorce.